 New water service online in Waterloo

-The City of Waterloo announced this week the opening of its new water treatment facility.
+The City of Waterloo announced last week the opening of its new water treatment facility.

-The new city service is a comprehensive infrastructure project that also includes construction of a water tower on the Waterloo VFW property that was completed earlier this fall.
+The new city service is a comprehensive infrastructure project that also included construction of a water tower on the Waterloo VFW property that was completed earlier this fall.

 “Together, these advancements represent a transformative investment in the community’s health, sustainability and future growth,” the city stated in a press release.
 “This state-of-the-art water treatment facility is designed to meet the needs of our growing population while adhering to the highest environmental and technological standards.
 With a processing capacity of 3.2 million gallons per day, the facility ensures safe, clean, and reliable water for residents and businesses throughout Waterloo.”

-This new plant is able to accommodate 3.2 million gallons of water per day.
+This new plant – one of the first pellet softening installations in Illinois – is able to accommodate three times the amount used daily.
 Waterloo uses about one million gallons per day at present, meaning future growth is accounted for.

 Waterloo announced plans in February 2019 to build its own facility and leave Illinois American Water, its provider for several years, at the end of a contract that expired in October.